 2. Broadcast Journalists

-- Submit a DVD or CD with no more than 30 minutes of work.
+- Links to work samples on YouTube, publicly shared Dropbox files and broadcasters’ websites are accepted.
 Include a written synopsis of each work with a brief description of your involvement.

 3. Online Journalists

 - Submit samples equivalent to three (3) print articles or 30 minutes of programming.
 You can submit your work by providing a link if the segment is still online.
 Also include what your involvement was with each sample.